sipeed/NanoKVM/README.md

 - New settings pages: `Settings → Users` (list / add / edit / disable / delete) and `Settings → Account` (change own password).
 - Login and password pages reused from upstream, extended for the new account model.
+- User-management strings are translated for **all 24 supported UI languages**; any locale not explicitly translated falls back to English via i18next.

 ## 📥 Installation